espressif/esp-box/docs/getting_started.md

 <img src="./_static/_get_started_static/17.png">
 </div>

 2. Utter a command phrase within 6 seconds after the beep, for example “turn on the light”.
-The command phrase will display on the screen and the RGB light of the LED Module will turn on.
-Around 1 second the voice user interface exits.
+The command phrase will display on the screen and the RGB light of the LED Module will turn on, and there will be a voice feedback "OK".
+Around 6 seconds the voice user interface exits if no more commands.

 <div align="center">
 <img src="./_static/_get_started_static/21.png">
 </div>

 3. You can use voice commands to enjoy music.
 Please wake up the device first, then say the command phrase "Sing a song".
 The music player opens and start playing built-in music.
 You can also use voice commands to switch to the next song or pause playing (There are two build-in songs).

    >**Tips:**